LiquidX-Studio/How-we-code/EngineeringHandbook.md

 # Hotfixes and patching
 Only in case of a __critical__ or a __major production incident__ ([see our SLA definition](./EngineeringExcellenceStrategy.md)) we will patch our production deployment.

-- Hotfix/patching requires prior approval of the head of engineering
+- Hotfix/patching requires __prior approval__ of the head of engineering
-- Our devops team will create a staging branch from production
+- Our devops team will create a staging branch which will have the *same* version as the production
+- DevOps team will set the _branch policy__ so that all changes require 1) Pull request and 2) Code Reviews, and 3) Unit testing
-- Developers will make changes to that staging branch using a pull request
+- Developers will make changes to the staging branch using a pull request
 - The staging branch is deployed in the staging environment for our QA team to test
-- Once the dev testing is completed and the QA verification is completed, the change is deployed to the production
+- Once the dev testing *and* QA verification is completed, the change is deployed to the production
 - QA team will verify the change in production to ensure there are no regressions
-- Finally, the hotfix changes are integrated in the main branch following the regular code review/testing process
+- Finally, the hotfix change is integrated in the main branch following the regular code review/testing process

 # References
 - [Trunk-based development](https://trunkbaseddevelopment.com/continuous-integration/)